Staff

 Karen Rose joined the Westmoreland Land Trust after teaching geology for many years at Indiana University of Pennsylvania.
 She is a native of Westmoreland County and a graduate of Penn-Trafford High School.
 Karen Rose received her AB from Bryn Mawr College and her PhD from the University of Michigan, and later went on to earn an MFA in Fiction from the University of Pittsburgh.
 She brings experience in citizen science, volunteer tracking, relational databases, and accreditation to the land trust along with a life-long zeal for organization.

-Karen Rose is working toward certification as a Penn State Master Watershed Steward.
-She is also a member of the Westmoreland Bird and Nature Club, the Turtle Creek Watershed Association, and the Westmoreland Heritage Trail.
-When she is not doing citizen science projects such as Stream Team, Salt Watch, Firefly Watch, and the Christmas Bird Count, Karen Rose spends her time training her border collies Mica and Lena for obedience and agility trials.
+Karen Rose is a certified Penn State Master Watershed Steward.
+She is a board member of the Westmoreland Heritage Trail and the Turtle Creek Watershed Association, and an Honorary Member of the Pittsburgh Geological Society.
+When she is not doing citizen science projects such as Stream Team, Salt Watch, Firefly Watch, and the Christmas Bird Count, Karen Rose spends her time training her border collie Lena for obedience and agility trials.

 Paula Purnell